If you have just started out fishing the you may well be a little confused by all of the different types of rods available.

 A rod and reel combo usually represents great value for money, more often than not it is the rod that is the better of the two.
 In time you may want to upgrade your reel to something of higher quality but for a beginner these combos are just fine.

-Best Beginner Fishing Rods and Reels
+Best Beginner Fishing Rods

 1. Ugly Stik Elite